planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 -u/--user[:password] (credentials)
 -v/--verbose (show more output)
--X/--request (the action to use)
+-X/--request (the action/verb to use)
--H/--header <header>
+-H/--header (header)

-Likewise, the output is verbose and most of it doesn't concern us here.
+Likewise, the output is verbose and most of it doesn’t concern us here.
 The most important information to glean is whether the request was successful of not.
 You should see the following in the response:

 < HTTP/1.1 201 Created

 You can also verify that the workspace was created through the GeoServer UI.
-Click on Workspaces and you should see advanced in the list.
+Click Workspaces and you should see advanced in the list.

 --------------------------------------------------

 REST examples
 =============